World 'running out of time' on North Korea, Trump to tell Asia: White House

 “And he will remind friend and foe alike that the United States stands ready to defend itself and our allies using the full range of our capabilities,” said McMaster.

-Perhaps Trump’s most critical stop will be in China, where he will ask Chinese President Xi Jinping to do more to rein in North Korea.
+China will be perhaps Trump’s most critical stop in Asia.
+There he will ask Chinese President Xi Jinping to do more to rein in North Korea.
 Senior U.S. officials say China considers North Korea a strategic asset and is reluctant to cut off resources to Pyongyang for fear of triggering a refugee wave.

-McMaster said Trump, who has approved a variety of sanctions against North Korea while pressing China to do more, is at the beginning of his drive for Pyongyang to give up nuclear weapons.
-Trump has warned he would “totally destroy” North Korea if it threatened the United States.
+McMaster said Trump, who has approved a variety of sanctions against North Korea, is at the beginning of his drive for Pyongyang to give up nuclear weapons.
+Trump has warned he would “totally destroy” North Korea if it threatened the United States or its allies.

 “I think we have to be a little patient here for at least a few months to see what more we and others can do, including China,” said McMaster.
 “I don’t think we need to reassess our strategy now.
 I think we have to give it a couple of months, a few months, and then see what adjustments we might need to make.”